dmcginley/project2-chart-my-data/README.md

 ## Design Decisions

-I decided to create a website that would take the user on a journey for uploading a csv file to be able to view it as a chart, rather than just having a chart and expecting that they would automatically know what to do with it.
+I decided to create a website that would take the user on a journey for uploading a CSV file to be able to view it as a chart, rather than just having a chart and expecting that they would automatically know what to do with it.

+In the hero section the main (call to action) button, when clicked prompts you to upload a CSV file while at the same time scrolls to where your chart will display.

+under the chart & chart buttons there is another, call to action button for uploading another chart, so you don't have to scroll to the top again to upload another file.

 The site and chart are created with the user in mind using a dark theme which is commonplace for viewing data or technical information where you have to concentrate on the numbers/data.

 The interface is created with a clean design with easy to read text, so that the user can concentrate on the task at hand.

 - Navigation
 - The Chart
 - How To
 - Features

 - Footer

+	The Footer is simple, minimalist designe with Site *created by Donnchadh Mc Ginley* as the only text.

 ## Typography